ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 Call-Info: <https://example.com/qbranch.json>;purpose=rcd-jcard
 ~~~~~~~~~~~~

-An example contents of a URL linked jCard JSON file is shown as follows:
+An example of the contents of a URL-linked jCard JSON file is shown as follows:

 ~~~~~~~~~~~~
 ["vcard",